-While cereal is what most American families think of as the best fast and easy breakfast, there are healthier options even if your family is on the go every morning.
+While cereal is what most American families think of as the best quick and easy breakfast, there are healthier options, even if your family is on the go every morning.
 Cereal can be served with nuts or unsweetened almond milk for protein and topped with fruit that has a lower glycemic index.
 You should also consider finding alternatives to cold cereal for your child’s breakfast.
-When my kids had to go gluten and dairy free, I found it much easier to switch to cooked meals such as scrambled eggs, gluten free French toast or peanut butter banana muffins, providing my kids with natural sources of protein to start their day.
+When my kids had to go gluten and dairy free, I found it much easier to switch to cooked meals such as scrambled eggs, gluten-free French toast, or peanut butter banana muffins, providing my kids with natural sources of protein to start their day.

-Another healthy option includes oatmeal – look for organic brands and make it fresh, rather than serving it out of a packet.
+Another healthy option includes oatmeal.
+Look for organic brands and make it fresh, rather than serving instant oatmeal out of a packet.
 If you are pressed for time, try non-GMO yogurt topped with nuts or seeds and low sugar fruit.
-Or consider smoothies made with baby spinach, chia seeds and frozen fruit, like bananas or strawberries.
-(You can also drop in a dollop of nut butter but watch the sugar.)
+Or consider smoothies made with baby spinach, chia seeds, and frozen fruit, like bananas or strawberries.
+(You can also drop in a dollop of nut butter, but watch the sugar.)

 Looking to find it all in one place?
-You can shop for your family at Thrive Market for approved cereals, oatmeal and other breakfast items at prices that are 30-50% off retail.
-Let’s ditch the standard American breakfast of toxic kid cereals and create meals that are healthier, lower in sugar and give our kids the boost they need to succeed every day!
+You can shop for your family at Thrive Market for approved cereals, oatmeal, and other breakfast items at prices that are 30-50% off retail.
+Let’s ditch the standard American breakfast of toxic kids cereals and create meals that are healthier, lower in sugar and give our kids the boost they need to succeed every day!